gabkrenzer/vaspMD/MLFF/benchmark/README.md

 9. Run `mae_rmse.py` to calculate MAE, RMSE, and MaxAE on energies and forces.

 ## Further Benchmarking
 Further benchmarking is encouraged.
-For instance, one can benchmark an MLFF against the harmonic phonon dispersion, mean square displacements, or radial disribution functions.
+For instance, one can benchmark an MLFF against the harmonic phonon dispersion, mean square displacements, or radial distribution functions.

 # Acknowledgments
 `parse_regfile.sh` and `mae_rmse.py` are adapted from codes that were initially written by Johan Klarbring.